5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

   		}
 	}
 ```
 **Example 3**: Port `HS03` deactivated for macOS Only.
 This utilizes the `If (_OSI ("Darwin"))` switch.
 This basically tells the system: "If the Darwin Kernel (aka macOS) is running, `HS03` does not exist, everybody else can have it".
-This is a super elegant and non-invasive way of declaring USB Ports without messing up the port mapping for Windows.
+It's a super elegant and non-invasive way of declaring USB Ports without messing up the port mapping for Windows.

 ```swift
 Scope (HS03)